pagkly/Zed/Investopedia3/What Is a Gold Certificate.md

 ---

 What Is a Gold Certificate?
 A gold certificate is a paper document that represents a claim on a specified amount or value of gold.
-When the [U.S. dollar](https://www.investopedia.com/articles/forex-currencies/092316/how-us-dollar-became-worlds-reserve-currency.asp) was tied to the gold standard, gold certificates were worth their face value in U.S. dollars and could be used as legal tender.
+When the [[U.S. dollar]](https://www.investopedia.com/articles/forex-currencies/092316/how-us-dollar-became-worlds-reserve-currency.asp) was tied to the gold standard, gold certificates were worth their face value in U.S. dollars and could be used as legal tender.
 Gold certificates are still issued to investors as proof of ownership of gold stored by a bank.

 The U.S. abandoned the gold standard in 1933.
 Gold certificates issued by the U.S. Mint are now collectors' items.
 A gold certificate can be purchased on eBay for about $10-$200 or more depending on its age, rarity, and condition.

 ### Understanding the Gold Certificate

-Gold certificates represent ownership of a [quantity of gold](https://www.investopedia.com/articles/investing/072316/how-do-you-purchase-physical-gold-bars.asp), similar to the way that stock certificates represent an ownership share in a company.
+Gold certificates represent ownership of a [[quantity of gold]](https://www.investopedia.com/articles/investing/072316/how-do-you-purchase-physical-gold-bars.asp), similar to the way that stock certificates represent an ownership share in a company.
 U.S. gold certificates served the same purpose.
 In addition, from about 1879 until they were phased out the certificates were identical in value to the same denomination in U.S. currency.

 ### Key Takeaways